 (4) This clause does not affect the operation of any other law of this State that imposes an obligation on a manufacturer in respect of defective goods or in respect of information to be supplied in relation to goods.

+[Clause 10 inserted by No. 13 of 2005 s.
+32.]

 11. Duties of suppliers of pipelines, plant and substances

 (1) A supplier of a pipeline, or of any plant or substance, that the supplier ought reasonably to expect will be used by members of the workforce engaged in a pipeline operation, must take all reasonably practicable steps —